Traffic around a round-about.

 When do you need an international driver's license?

-Do I need an IDP?
+Do I need an international driving permit?

-Where and how to get an international driving license or permit
+Where to get an international driving permit

-• Be a permanent resident of the U.S. or territories, U.S. citizenship is not a requirement;
+• Be a permanent resident of the U.S. or territories, U.S. citizenship is not a requirement.

-• A completed IDP application form,
+• A completed IDP application form

-• $20 USD permit fee, and
+• A $20 permit fee

-• A photocopy of both sides of your driver's license.
+• A photocopy of both sides of your driver's license

 How long does it take to get an international driver's license or permit?